B3ginnersMind/webdev/README.md

 Snapshots are time stamped.
 Bulk backups are kept daily for a week, weekly for a month, and monthly for a year.
 They are labeled with wd#, w# and m# where # is an integer, wd denotes weekday, w denotes week and m denotes month.
+Bulk backups are intended to be run as nightly cronjobs.

 ### Version 1.0